 Rule In case there is a Level 1 MA Packet with V_MAIN = 0, it is not allowed that the Message includes any mode profile packet.
-Reference Justification For an ERTMS/ETCS on-board equipment supporting only systems on number X = 1, the reaction to a message containing a Lever MA Packet with V_MAIN = 0 and a mode profile is undefined.
+Reference Justification For an ERTMS/ETCS on-board equipment supporting only system version number $X = 1$, the reaction to a message containing a Level 1 MA Packet with V_MAIN = 0 and a mode profile is undefined.